temporalio/documentation/docs/content/what-is-a-worker.md

 In day-to-day conversations, the term Worker is used to denote a Worker Process.

-A Worker Process is responsible for listening on a Task Queue, dequeueing a Task, executing your code in response to a Task, and responding to the Temporal Server with the results.
+A Worker Process is responsible for listening on a [Task Queue](#), dequeueing a [Task](#), executing your code in response to a Task, and responding to the [Temporal Server](#) with the results.

 Temporal application developers are responsible for developing and operating Worker Processes.
 An application can have as many Worker Processes as needed to meet scalability and reliability requirements.

-<RelatedRead
-text="How to operate to Workers" goTo="#" tagChar="g"
-/>

-<RelatedRead
+<RelatedReadList
+readliststring="
-text="How to develop a Worker in Go" goTo="/docs/content/how-to-develop-a-worker-in-go" tagChar="g"
+How to operate to Workers?#?g|How to develop a Worker in Go?/docs/content/how-to-develop-a-worker-in-go?g|
-/>

-<RelatedRead
-text="How to develop a Worker in Java" goTo="/docs/content/how-to-develop-a-worker-in-java" tagChar="g"
+How to develop a Worker in Java?/docs/content/how-to-develop-a-worker-in-java?g|
-/>

-<RelatedRead
-text="How to develop a Worker in Node.js" goTo="/docs/content/how-to-develop-a-worker-in-node"
+How to develop a Worker in Node.js?/docs/content/how-to-develop-a-worker-in-node?g|
-tagChar="g"
-/>

-<RelatedRead
-text="How to develop a Worker in PHP" goTo="/docs/content/how-to-develop-a-worker-in-php" tagChar="g"
+How to develop a Worker in PHP?/docs/content/how-to-develop-a-worker-in-php?g" />
-/>

 More formally, a Worker Process is a process that implements the [Task Queue Protocol](#) and the [Task Execution Protocol](#).